 Have you ever wondered how and where cranberries are grown?
 Fifty percent of the United States cranberry crop is grown in Massachusetts.
 The growing season is from April to November.
 They grow on low lying vines that grow in beds full of sand, gravel, peat and clay.
 These beds are commonly referred to as bogs or marshes.
 Needless to say I am glad that we have cranberries.
 They provide a unique flavor in so many recipes including baked goods and salads.

 Are you entertaining this holiday season?
 If so, yeah for you!
 I absolutely love entertaining!
 I love everything about it from the planning, invitations, cooking, food styling to the final stage of hosting.
-This Cranberry Apple Pear Pecan Jello Salad would make an awesome addition to your holiday buffet table.
+This Cranberry Jello Mold will make an awesome addition to your holiday buffet table.
 It is so pretty and festive.

 Are you hosting the Thanksgiving extravaganza?
 This beauty can be made a couple of days in advance and stored in the fridge until a few minutes before serving.
 You can even decorate around the edges with candied cranberries and bay leaves.
 Do NOT use holly leaves as they are poisonous!

-Cranberries are high in vitamin C, vitamin A, and vitamin K. You can find Dr. Axe Cranberries: Benefits, Recipes and Nutrition Facts You need to put this beautiful delectable Cranberry Apple Pear Pecan Jello Salad on your holiday list and enjoy the complements of your guests.
+Cranberries are high in vitamin C, vitamin A, and vitamin K. You need to put this beautiful delectable jello salad on your holiday list and enjoy the complements of your guests.